-What state benefits can I claim?
+What pension and tax benefits can I claim?

-This tops up the state pension for people who are on a low income.
+Pension credit tops up the state pension for people who are on a low income.
 Guarantee credit tops your weekly income up to £163 if you’re single and £248.80 for a couple.

 Savings credit, which has disappeared for those qualifying for the state pension on or after 6 April 2016, provides £13.40 for a single person and £14.99 for a couple per week.

 Winter fuel payment